tjungND/caoe-cerberus-query/docs/README.md

 ## Command-Line Interface (CLI)

 The PSMT library comes with example command-line programs implementing a sender and a receiver.
 In this section, we describe how to run these programs.
+We store all the setup files such as cryptocontexts, and keys in file by default.

 ### Common Arguments

 The following optional arguments are common to both the sender and the receiver applications.
-They help setup the encryption parameters, cryptocontext, and keys.
+They help set up the encryption parameters, cryptocontext, and keys.

 | Parameter | Explanation |
 |-----------|-------------|